calebcram/calebcram/README.md

 ### Hello World 👋
 I’m an XR developer and Experienced Technician with a passion for Extended Realtiy and the seemingly infinate possibilities there are to be explored within the technology as innovation and capabilities grow.
-I'm currently studying GIMM (Gaming Interactive Media and Mobile Technology) at Boise State University and leading the BSU NASA SUITS research team through which I have been exposed to Mixed Reality development combining VR, Hololens2 AR and traditional desktop software to create a seamless telepresense experience for enhanced communication.
+I have a B.S. in GIMM (Gaming Interactive Media and Mobile Technology) from Boise State University and I'm the XR Team Lead for the BSU NASA SUITS research team through which I have been exposed to Mixed Reality development combining VR, Hololens2 AR and traditional desktop software to create a seamless telepresense experience for enhanced communication.

 - 🌱 I’m currently learning XR Development for the Hololens 2
 - 🔭 I’m working on leveraging compter vision to enable object recogniton in ARSIS 4.0